ONLINE THERAPY

-COUPLES
+FOR COUPLES

-I provide online couple therapy and discernment counseling tailored to each relationship’s specific goals and dynamics.
+I provide online couples therapy and discernment counseling tailored to each relationship’s specific goals and dynamics.
 My integrative approach is grounded primarily in Acceptance and Commitment Therapy (ACT), helping partners communicate and navigate conflict more effectively, rebuild a meaningful connection, or separate with clarity and care.

 Many modern relationships today carry heavy demands.
 On the one hand, as individuals we are often expected to be fully self-sufficient; on the other, many of us also long for a shared life or partnership with someone we care deeply about.

 I work with couples of all backgrounds and configurations who want to improve the quality of their partnership.
-My approach is integrative and individualized, combining Acceptance and Commitment Therapy (ACT), psychodynamic therapy, and select counseling and coaching elements.
-A typical course of online couple therapy consists of weekly 90-minute joint sessions, occasional individual sessions for each partner separately, and frequent communication and guided practice in between.
+My approach is integrative and individualized, combining Acceptance and commitment Therapy (ACT), psychodynamic therapy, and select counseling and coaching elements.

 The aim is to provide partners with an effective framework to better understand their patterns, broaden their perspectives, and develop more workable ways of relating meaningfully within the daily realities of contemporary life.